jomurgel/project-acorn-ssr/README.md

 ![acorn-vue](https://user-images.githubusercontent.com/5230729/33617130-23b70b74-d99c-11e7-8964-a3adaad9cf65.png)

 # Project Acorn + Vue.js
-A Vue.js SPA built around the WordPress REST API intended to be used in conjunction with the [Project Acorn Theme](https://github.com/jomurgel/project-acorn).
+A Vue.js SPA and PWA built around the WordPress REST API intended to be used in conjunction with the [Project Acorn Theme](https://github.com/jomurgel/project-acorn), but  can also be used as a SPA.

 <img src="https://img.shields.io/badge/version-1.0.0-green.svg" alt="Version 1.0.0" />